TIMOTHY

 computer-assisted-telephone-interviewing software (CATI).

-The program will combine the text file for surveys whose case identification
+The program combines the text file for surveys whose case identification number

-number is listed in a specified ASCII file.
-Also, this program attaches the
+is in a specified ASCII file.
+Also, this program attaches the interviewer

 Compare - A

-program that checks two data files and lists all column
+program that checks two data files and lists all columns and record

-and record discrepancies.
-This program was written as a tool for checking the
+discrepancies.
+This program creates a tool for checking the accuracy of data

-accuracy of data entry done at the University of Maryland’s Survey
+entry done at the University of Maryland’s Survey Research Center.

 Impute – A